compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Thiele_Eric_paper_reading_day2.md

 ## Question 3:
 Describe NCIt, ICOD, UBERON codes, and their relationships.

-### They are all resources for helping to classify and identify specific cancer types with different focuses.
+### They are all resources for helping to classify and identify specific cancer types  and brother helath conditions with different focuses.

 NCIt is a developed bioinformatic ontology that helps to create structure and overview out of a data bank for cancer research.